Skip to main content

 What exactly does GuardClaw secure?+

 The runtime.
-After the model produces a plan, GuardClaw checks each concrete action the agent takes (shell commands, file reads, network calls, tool invocations) against deny-by-default policy, before any side effect happens.
+After the model produces a plan, GuardClaw checks each concrete action the agent takes, including shell commands, file reads, network calls, and tool invocations, against your policy before any side effect happens.
+Turn on deny-by-default and anything outside your allowlist is refused.

 How is it different from a code scanner or an LLM guardrail?+